 You know, that attitude indicator starts to drift slowly, the heading indicator won’t hold.
 DG’s turning one way; turn coordination is showing another.
 You’re scratching your head.
 You kind of wonder: What’s going on?
 Did you remember to include the vacuum gauge in your scan?
 Let me guarantee you that if you go in a simulator and have somebody do this to you, you’ll start to explore that.

 A lot of people say, ‘I can’t log that.’
 Well, who cares about what you put in your logbook?
-What’s really important is: What you log in the way of experience?
+What’s really important is: What do you log in the way of experience?
 What’s put in that experience logbook?
-Simulators can be incredible.”
+So, simulators can be incredible.”

 Was simulator time part of your pilot training?
 (VFR or IFR)